 The “KidsAgainstBullying” bookmark for elementary school students invites students to take the “Be A Kid Against Bullying” pledge.
 The other side features the characters from the Club Crew.

-The “TeensAgainstBullying” bookmark for middle and high school students invites students to “Be A Champion Against Bullying”!
-The other side features eight different teen images.
+The “TeensAgainstBullying” bookmark for middle and high school students invites students to “Create a World Without Bullying”!

 Encourage opportunity for classroom conversation